 Git prune remote origin – what does it do?

-git prune remote origin will delete all of these local branches – but alas, no. It actually removes local references to remote branches.
-It DOES NOT clean up local branches which no longer track a remote.
+git prune remote origin deletes all the local branches which no longer track a remote branch.
+Alas, no. This git command actually removes local references to remote branches.
+It DOES NOT remove local branches which no longer track a remote.
+This is often searched for as “git prune local branches” but there is no such command.

 Git prune remote origin removes local references to remote branches.
 To understand what that means, read on.